|

 Inquire about the medications: Aricept, Exelon, Razadyne

-and Memantine.
+and Namenda.
 Once your loved one has progressed further,

 these medications will still help, but they will not take